Underwriting

 Read now (PDF, 1MB) (opens in a new tab)

-See how your client's occupation can decide the definition of disability which applies to Total Permanent Disability (TPD) or Premium Protection (PP), prior to any medical underwriting.
+See how your client's occupation may impact the underwriting decisions we apply to all our products, prior to any medical underwriting.

 Non-medical limits

-Find out about our non-medical limits for Life Cover and Critical Illness Cover.
+Find out about our non-medical limits for Life Cover, Critical Illness Cover and Income Protection.

 Explore now (PDF, 85KB)